-Join Jim LaPier for an in-depth discussion in this video Organizing files, part of Up and Running with AutoCAD 360.
+Join Jim LaPier for an in-depth discussion in this video Organizing files, part of Learning AutoCAD 360.

 - Once logged into your account,…make sure you're at the same screen that I am.…The File Manager.…I'll start up here in the upper right corner,…and I can see my two view options:…Thumbnails, and Details.…Thumbnails will display a small visual…of the contents of the DWG file, if it's been opened,…as well as as much of the title as it can show,…and the last modified date.…Details offers a little bit more information,…such as a little bit more of the file name…and the file size.…